kedro-org/kedro/docs/source/data/kedro_dataset_factories.md

 2. Number of placeholders.
 For example, the dataset `preprocessing.shuttles+csv` would match `{namespace}.{dataset}+csv` over `{dataset}+csv`.
 3. Alphabetical order

-## How to generalise all datasets with a catch-all dataset factory
+## How to override the default dataset creation with dataset factories

-You can use dataset factories to define a catch-all pattern which will overwrite the default `MemoryDataSet` creation.
+You can use dataset factories to define a catch-all pattern which will overwrite the default [`MemoryDataSet`](/kedro.io.MemoryDataset) creation.

 ```yaml
 "{default_dataset}":